Stradex/librecoop-rbdoom3bfg/README.md

 makeZooMapForModels                    | Command: Makes a Source engine style zoo map with mapobject/models like .blwo, .base et cetera and saves it to maps/zoomaps/zoo_models.map.
 This helps mappers to get a good overview of the trememdous amount of custom models available in Doom 3 BFG by sorting them into categories and arranging them in 3D.
-It also filters models so that only modular models are picked that can be reused in new maps. exportEntityDefsToBlender              | Command: Exports all entity and model defs to base/_bl/entities.json for usage in Blender before loading a map. exportMapToOBJ                         | Command: Convert .map file to .obj/.mtl postLoadExportFlashAtlas               | Cvar: Set to 1 at startup to dump the Flash images to exported/swf/ postLoadExportFlashToSWF               | Cvar: Set to 1 at startup to dump the Flash .bswf files as .swf (WIP) postLoadExportFlashToJSON              | Cvar: Set to 1 at startup to dump the Flash .bswf files as .json.
-Can be reimported into the engine and imported into Blender for inspection swf_show                               | Cvar: Draws the bounding box of instanced Flash sprites in red and their names makeMaterials `<folder>`               | Command: Make a .mtr file based on PBR naming conventions
+It also filters models so that only modular models are picked that can be reused in new maps. exportEntityDefsToBlender              | Command: Exports all entity and model defs to base/_bl/entities.json for usage in Blender before loading a map. exportMapToOBJ                         | Command: Convert .map file to .obj/.mtl swf_show                               | Cvar: Draws the bounding box of instanced Flash sprites in red and their names makeMaterials `<folder>`               | Command: Make a .mtr file based on PBR naming conventions